 Uses of ribbon, snow fence, chicken wire, rebar, rope, and wooden barricades as fencing is prohibited.

-Fencing shall be maintained by the Contractor in an "as-installed" condition throughout the life of the project.
+Fencing shall be maintained by the Constructor in an "as-installed" condition throughout the life of the project.

-The Contractor may use used fencing provided it is in good condition and is satisfactory to the Owner.
+The Constructor may use used fencing provided it is in good condition and is satisfactory to the Owner.

 [Retain paragraph below for projects classified as LOW HAZARD FIXED.
 Low Hazard Fixed will typically apply to projects where it is desirable to isolate work area from the public, but where public transgression into work area will not result in an immediate hazardous threat to individuals.
 It also applies to protection of property from work activities and equipment; such as protecting buildings, utilities, structures, landscaping, etc. Fencing requirements and limits should be indicated on site plans.
 Reference should be made if additional fencing is required beyond what is indicated on site plans.]